Kristen Gilbert: Career and murders

 Prosecutors said that Gilbert abandoned a patient undergoing cardiac arrest on November 9, 1995, and then asked another nurse to accompany her on a check of patients.
 Prosecutors said she waited until her colleague independently spotted the patient's difficulty before raising an alarm.
 Gilbert forced an untrained colleague to use cardiac defibrillation paddles on a patient during a medical emergency on November 17, 1995, by refusing to use the equipment herself.
 Prosecutors said Gilbert threatened the life of at least one person verbally and physically in July 1996.
-While working as a home health aide before becoming a registered nurse and about eight years before her VAMC crimes, Gilbert purposely scalded a mentally handicapped child with hot bath water.
+While working as a home health aide before becoming a registered nurse and about eight years before her VAMC crimes, Gilbert deliberately scalded a mentally handicapped child with hot bath water.

 On March 14, 2001, a federal jury convicted Gilbert on three counts of first-degree murder, one count of second-degree murder and two counts of attempted murder.
 Though Massachusetts does not have capital punishment, her crimes were committed on federal property and thus subject to the death penalty.
 Prosecutors, in an attempt to secure a penalty of death, sought to admit evidence of aggravating factors during the penalty phase, including Gilbert's 1998 conviction for the bomb threat; the defense introduced evidence of mitigating factors, including the well-being of Gilbert's two children.

 On March 26, 2001, the jury recommended a sentence of life imprisonment.
 On March 27, the judge formally sentenced Gilbert to four consecutive life terms without the possibility of parole, plus 20 years.
 She was transferred from a prison for women in Framingham, Massachusetts to FMC Carswell in Fort Worth, Texas, where she has remained ever since.

 In July 2003, Gilbert dropped her federal appeal for a new trial after a new US Supreme Court ruling that would have allowed prosecutors to pursue the death penalty upon retrial.